academe/wp-max-submit-protect/readme.txt

 Luckily [the maximum number of accepted parameters can be changed in php.ini](http://docs.woothemes.com/document/problems-with-large-amounts-of-data-not-saving-variations-rates-etc/)
 The problem is, many site owners have no idea this needs to be done until it is too late and their application, for example their WooCommerce store, has lost half its product variations.

+If using php.ini on your site, the file needs to be in the /wp-admin directory as that is where the admin forms are submitted to.

 To protect yourself and make sure the server limit does not catch you unawares, install this plugin and let it run in the background.
 Each time you try to submit a form in the